All Products

 Resizing Method

-Offline resizing
+Offline Resizing

 Note

-Step 3: Extend the file system
+Step 3: Expand the file system

-The following operations are performed for unpartitioned disks.
+The following operations apply to unpartitioned disks.

 Important

-We recommend that you do not use partitioned disks in Kubernetes.
+We do not recommend that you use partitioned disks in Kubernetes.

 1. Attach the disk to an ECS instance.